Synchronization of endogenous business cycles: A general framework for endogenous business cycles

 Consider $N$ agents, indexed by $i\in\mathcal{I}=\{1,\ldots,N\}$.
-Denote by $x^i$ an accumulation variable representing a stock of agent $i$, and by $y^i$ a decision variable representing a flow.
-We can think of $y$ as level of production and of $x$ as level of inventories; we can also think of $y$ as level of investment or consumption of durable goods, and of $x$ as capital or net worth, respectively.
+Denote by $x_i$ an accumulation variable representing a stock of agent $i$, and by $y_i$ a decision variable representing a flow.
+We can think of $y$ as production and of $x$ as inventories; we can also think of $y$ as investment or consumption of durable goods, and of $x$ as capital or net worth, respectively.

-The time evolution of accumulation variable $x^i$ is simple.
-At each time step $t$, it depreciates by a factor $\delta$, and increases by the decision variable $y_t^i$.
-In formula, $x_{t+1}^i=(1-\delta)x_t^i+ y_t^i$.
-Consider for example the interpretation of $x$ as capital (machinery) and of $y$ as investment.
-At every time step, capital depreciates, due to obsolescence and wear and tear in production.
-At the same time, old machinery is replaced by an amount of new machinery corresponding to investment $y^i_t$.
-The other interpretations for $x$ and $y$ lead to similar narratives.
-If $x$ is the stock of inventories and $y$ is production, new goods are added to the stock of inventories (and then potentially shipped to customers from there).
-If $x$ is consumption of durable goods, such as cars or houses, and $y$ is net worth, purchasing durable goods adds to one's personal wealth.